 - Vanilla paste or extract.
 Vanilla add a subtle flavour to these bars that I personally love, but if you don’t have any on hand you could omit it.

 - Coconut cream form a can.
-Just use the thick creamy part for these no bake cherry bounty bars.
+Just use the thick creamy part for these vegan cherry bounty bars.

 - Chocolate of choice.
-I used a dairy free milk chocolate (this one) but you can use whatever you like- dark chocolate is a delicious choice too.
+I used a dairy free dark chocolate (or mylk chocolate like this one) but you can use whatever you like- dark chocolate is a delicious choice too.
 I like to add coconut oil to my melted chocolate too, but this is optional.

 Cant find coconut butter?
 Make your own.